-Gina Berriault was born in Long Beach California, on New Year's day 1926, the youngest of three children of Russian Jewish immigrant parents.
-"My father was mentor for my spirit," she said in an interview for The Literary Review.
-"A freelance writer, he had on of those old, stand-up high typewriters.
-I began to write on that typewriter when I was in grammar school.
+Gina Berriault was born in Long Beach, California on New Year’s Day 1926, the youngest of three children of Russian Jewish immigrant parents.
+“My father was mentor for my spirit,” she said in an interview for The Literary Review.
+“A freelance writer, he had one of those old, stand-up high typewriters.
+I began to write on that typewriter when I was in grammar school.”
+Her mother went blind when she was in her teens.
 In an essay for The Confidence Woman, Gina Berriault recalls her mother sitting by her little radio, listening to serial romances and waving her hand before her eyes, hoping to see it take shape out of the dark.
-"I was fourteen or so when the dark began to close in, and when I began to write did I expect to bring a shape, a meaning, even a reason-for-being from out of the dark?"
+“I was fourteen or so when the dark began to close in, and when I began to write did I expect to bring a shape, a meaning, even a reason-for being from out the dark?”

 Gina Berriault’s stories have appeared in many magazines and literary journals, including Esquire, The Paris Review, Ploughshares, Harper’s Bazaar, Mademoiselle and The Threepenny Review.